Exabyte-io/documentation/docs/tutorials/other/restart-job.md

 # Restart From Previous Run

 This page explains how to **restart** a [Job](../../jobs/overview.md) from the **results of a previous calculation**.
-We will make use of the "restart" functionality  to feed the wavefunction data obtained in a self-consistent field (SCF) computation Job to the subsequent non-self consistent (NSCF) step in an electronic band structure calculation, which is reviewed in a [separate tutorial](../dft/electronic/band-structure.md).
+We will make use of the "restart" functionality to feed the wavefunction data obtained in a self-consistent field (SCF) [Total Energy](../../properties-directory/scalar/total-energy.md) computation to the subsequent non-self consistent (NSCF) step in an electronic band structure calculation, which is reviewed in a [separate tutorial](../dft/electronic/band-structure.md).

-Restarting and linking the two Jobs in this way allows the band structure to be computed without having to recalculate the charge density and wavefunctions through an SCF calculation a second time.
+Restarting and linking the two Jobs in this way allows the band structure to be computed without having to recalculate the charge density and wavefunctions through an SCF calculation a second time, with the consequent gain in computational time.
 The results of such  SCF Job can thus be re-utilized as starting point for multiple other calculations that require such preliminary results.

 ## Select Parent Job